HunnyMilk

 Restaurant in Portland, Oregon, U.S.

-HunnyMilk is a restaurant in Portland, Oregon, in the United States.
-Brandon Weeks is the chef and owner.
+HunnyMilk was a restaurant in Portland, Oregon, United States.
+Brandon Weeks was the chef and owner.
 HunnyMilk initially operated as a pop-up restaurant, before relocating to a brick and mortar space on West Burnside Street in northwest Portland's Northwest District in 2018.
-It has garnered a positive reception.
+It garnered a positive reception and closed permanently in June 2026.

 Description

-The restaurant HunnyMilk operates on West Burnside Street in the Northwest District of northwest Portland.
-The menu has comfort food such as: biscuits and gravy; a croissant-doughnut sandwich with bacon, fried egg, and cheddar; pork ribs with cheesy grits, carrot cake waffles with honey butter; fortune cookie waffles with vanilla bean mascarpone mousse, and bacon dutch babies.
-Eater Portland has said the restaurant has doughnut-based options such as beignet Benedict with hazelnut pesto and crème fraîche hollandaise and a sourdough pancake doughnut with blueberries and key lime curd ice cream.
-The Cheezy Herb Biscuit Holes and Chorizo Gravy is a version of biscuits and gravy with Mama Lil’s peppers, scallions, and biscuit "holes".
-The drink menu includes Bloody Marys, mimosas, caramel hot chocolate with marshmallows, coffee by Caffe Umbria, and juice.
+The restaurant HunnyMilk operated on West Burnside Street in the Northwest District of northwest Portland.
+The menu had comfort food such as: biscuits and gravy; a croissant-doughnut sandwich with bacon, fried egg, and cheddar; pork ribs with cheesy grits, carrot cake waffles with honey butter; fortune cookie waffles with vanilla bean mascarpone mousse, and bacon dutch babies.
+Eater Portland said the restaurant had doughnut-based options such as beignet Benedict with hazelnut pesto and crème fraîche hollandaise and a sourdough pancake doughnut with blueberries and key lime curd ice cream.
+The Cheezy Herb Biscuit Holes and Chorizo Gravy was a version of biscuits and gravy with Mama Lil’s peppers, scallions, and biscuit "holes".
+The drink menu included Bloody Marys, mimosas, caramel hot chocolate with marshmallows, coffee by Caffe Umbria, and juice.

 History

-Brandon Weeks is the chef and owner.
+Brandon Weeks was the chef and owner.
 HunnyMilk initially operated as a pop-up on weekends, offering "stoner brunches" from La Buca, an Italian restaurant in northeast Portland.

 In 2018, HunnyMilk relocated to a brick and mortar space on Burnside Street, opening on September 19.
 It occupies the space that previously housed Bitter End Pub.
+The business closed permanently on June 28, 2026.